 Grief, the trickster of emotions has a way of resurfacing and muddling old emotions with new.
 When I searched my photo archives for images of her last summer I found some I hadn’t seen in years.
 I still can’t believe how good Coco looked at age 15 with no hint she would be dead of kidney failure 2 months later.
 She gave no clues that anything was wrong but cats are masters of hiding symptoms.
 I noticed she was spending more alone time on the love seat in my dressing room but she’d always loved that spot.
 Then I came across a photo of our dear Radish who died 12 weeks ago sitting on the same love seat just before he died and a wave of sadness came over me.

 For years no one ever sat on the love seat except Coco and Merlin.
 After she died he stopped.
-Odin liked it for a while and then stopped.
+Odin liked it for a while and then he stopped.
 Domino and Gris Gris never liked it and neither has Nou Nou.
-I’d toss worn clothes on it not expecting it had much use.
+I’d toss worn clothes on and didn’t feel like sitting on it either.
 When I found Radish snuggled on some of my clothes my heart tore in two.
 It was so sweet but I took it as a bad omen.
 Then I noticed the photos of Coco were taken a few feet from Radish’s grave.
 More tears.
 I thought I had mourned Radish but I have lots more to process.
 I still haven’t been able to remove the makeshift memorial in the bathroom and I’m avoiding visiting his grave.
 Very busy people like me sometimes use the busyness to avoid grieving.
 I like to think it’s on hold for awhile but I don’t recommend it.

 Unfinished grief comes out in so many sneaky ways like illness, accidents, feeling really tired.
 Come to think of it I’ve been extremely tired.
 I could blame a hellish schedule but it’s probably time to listen to the wisdom of the body and feel the whole garden variety of feelings.